 Brewster - Pateros is a very small town located in the state of Washington.
 With a population of 4,842 people and just one neighborhood, Brewster - Pateros is the 137th largest community in Washington.

-Brewster - Pateros is a blue-collar town, with 55.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Brewster - Pateros, you'll notice that it is more blue-collar than most other communities in America.
+55.78% of Brewster - Pateros’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Brewster - Pateros is a town of farmers, fishers, or foresters, sales and office workers, and service providers.
 There are especially a lot of people living in Brewster - Pateros who work in farm management occupations (34.65%), office and administrative support (10.13%), and sales jobs (5.85%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.80% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.